Economy of the Northern Mariana Islands

 The economy of the Northern Mariana Islands benefits substantially from financial assistance from the United States and tourism.
 The rate of funding has declined as locally generated government revenues have grown.
 An agreement for the years 1986 to 1992 entitled the islands to $228 million for capital development, government operations, and special programs.
 Since 1992, funding has been extended one year at a time.
-The Commonwealth received funding of $11 million for infrastructure, for FY96/97 through FY02/03, with an equal local match.:]
+The Commonwealth received funding of $11 million for infrastructure, for FY96/97 through FY02/03, with an equal local match.

 Tourism

-A rapidly growing chief source of income is the tourist industry, which now employs around half of the workforce.
+The chief source of income is the volatile tourist industry, which employs well over half of the workforce.
 Chinese and Korean tourists predominate.
 The agricultural sector is of minor importance and is made up of cattle ranches and small farms producing coconuts, breadfruit, tomatoes, and melons.

+The Marianas are noted for their beautiful beaches, one of the popular ones is Micro Beach on Saipan.
+Resorts allow tourists to engage in activities such as jungle walks, windsurfing, fishing, golfing, etc. One tourist site of interest is the prehistoric stone structures (see House of Taga).
+Touring the islands is a unique way to discover their history.
+Some popular festivals on the island are San Vicente Fiesta and San Antonio Festival.

+The peak year for tourists was 1997, in which about 760,000 people visited.
+In 2018, also a popular year, 607,000 people visited the CNMI.

+Tourism was strong in 2019, comprising visitors mainly from China and South Korea.
+Tourism dropped during the pandemic, and has been slow to recover since it ended.
+Direct flights from Japan have decreased, and the political issues between the US and China have stopped all flights from China (except from Hong Kong) to Saipan.
+CNMI hopes to attract tourists again from Japan, requiring direct flights to increase between Saipan and Japanese cities.
+The market in 2023 and 2024 for tourism is about half the 2019, pre-pandemic level, relying on tourists from South Korea.
+“The number of tourists recovered to over 194,600 in fiscal 2023 from some 5,370 in fiscal 2021 and about 69,530 in fiscal 2022 thanks to the return of South Koreans, according to the MVA data.”
+Some travel experts suggest that CNMI change its image from the low cost destination to a slightly fancier destination.

+There are five golf courses on Saipan, including one designed by the golfer Greg Norman.

+U.S. Citizens can visit CNMI without a passport.